Tap Fiscal

 • JAFZA (Jebel Ali Free Zone) operates as a business zone that serves industrial and logistics companies.

-2. Select Your Business Activity
+3. Select Your Business Activity

 Each Free Zone has a list of approved business activities.
 The activity you select needs to have backing from your chosen Free Zone.
-Specific industries like finance, education, and healthcare require approvals from UAE Central Bank, KHDA, or DHA.
+Specific industries like finance, education, and healthcare require approvals from the UAE Central Bank, KHDA, or DHA.

-3. Choose the Company Structure
+4. Choose the Company Structure

-• Branch of an Existing Company: If you already own a business locally or internationally, you can establish a branch in a Free Zone.
-The parent company operates with full control through its existing structure which does not require establishing a separate legal entity.
+• Branch of an Existing Company: If you already own a business locally or internationally, you can establish a branch in a free zone.
+The parent company operates with full control through its existing structure, which does not require establishing a separate legal entity.

-4. Reserve a Trade Name
+5. Reserve a Trade Name

 Choose a distinctive business title that needs to go through the approval process.
 The name must: